fai-saarland/probfd/README.md

 ## Contributors

-The following list includes all people that actively contributed to Fast Downward, i.e. all people that appear in some commits in Fast Downward's history (see below for a history on how Fast Downward emerged) or people that influenced the development of such commits.
+The following list includes all people that actively contributed to Fast Downward, i.e., all people that appear in some commits in Fast Downward's history (see below for a history on how Fast Downward emerged) or people that influenced the development of such commits.
 Currently, this list is sorted by the last year the person has been